 I am an avant-garde film scholar, curator and educator based in Poznan, Poland.
 My research focuses on the history, theory and practice of American experimental film in addition to independent and documentary film, ecocinema, women’s film and new media.

-I teach courses on film history, experimental film and video, American and world cinema, independent film, women’s film and British and American studies.
-I also curate film programs, write film synopses and review films for festivals, including the Ann Arbor Film Festival and CROSSROADS.
-I am now working on a book on animals in experimental film.
+I teach courses on film history, experimental film and video, American and world cinema, independent film and British and American studies.
+I have curated film programs for the Ann Arbor Film Festival, The Film-Makers’ Cooperative (New York, NY), Interbay Cinema Society (Seattle, WA), Other Cinema (San Francisco, CA), Short Waves Festival (Poznan), UnionDocs (New York, NY) and other venues.
+I also write film synopses and review films for festivals, including the Ann Arbor Film Festival and CROSSROADS.

 I am currently Assistant Professor at the American Studies Research Unit at AMU Faculty of English.
 I hold a PhD in English and D.Litt in literary studies.
+I am now working on a book on animals in experimental film.

 Leave a Reply